-- Demonstrate model safe work habits; - Provide opportunities and time for the Apprentice to learn the trade; - Treat Apprentices fairly and with respect; - Review the Logbook with the Apprentice and develop a training plan; - Set out clear expectations and recognize good performance; - Expose Apprentices to the full scope of the trade by providing training on the skills outlined in this document; - Encourage and respond to all questions; - Be patient; - Explain, show and demonstrate the skill; - Meet regularly with the Apprentice to discuss the apprentice's progress - Provide continuous feedback; - Sign-off skills when your Apprentice demonstrates competency, and, - Use the Logbook as a guide to evaluate competence in each skill area.
-By using the Logbook, Trainers will be able to guide the process to and assist Apprentices to develop skills outlined in this document.
+- Demonstrate model safe work habits; - Provide opportunities and time for the Apprentice to learn the trade; - Treat Apprentices fairly and with respect; - Review the Log Book with the Apprentice and develop a training plan; - Set out clear expectations and recognize good performance; - Ensure that the Apprentice receives on-the-job trade training experience as outlined in this document; - Encourage and respond to all questions; - Be patient; - Explain, show and demonstrate the skill; - Provide continuous feedback; - Sign off skills when your Apprentice demonstrates competency, and, - Use the Log Book as a guide to evaluate competence in each skill area.
+By using the Log Book, Trainers will be able to ensure that the Apprentice is developing skills outlined in this document.